jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

 The TLDR for this section is that you are advised to make sure that things like ``case.other_data["ct"]`` are of the data types you expect when you run tests.
-Be familiar with the data you are importing, and do not relie on the fully automatic conversion from hex strings to bytes or integers to always get things right.
+Be familiar with the data you are importing, and do not rely on the fully automatic conversion from hex strings to bytes or integers to always get things right.